LucasJMO/E6Plus/classes/Psionic/Wilder.md

 If a wilder is overcome by psychic enervation following her wild surge, she does not gain the morale bonus for this use of her wild surge ability.

-**Bonus Feat**: A psion gains a bonus feat at 5th level.
+**Bonus Feat**: A wilder gains a bonus feat at 5th level.
 This feat must be a psionic feat, a metapsionic feat, or a psionic item creation feat.